Community Corner

 The French bulldog remains safe and is being cared for at the Rohnert Park Animal Shelter.

 Authorities credited residents for helping move the investigation forward.
-However, the department also identified the woman who had brought the dog to the shelter through law enforcement databases and the Flock automated license plate reader system, according to the news release — which appears to contradict statements about restrictions on the use of the roadside surveillance cameras.
+However, the department also identified the suspect who had brought the dog to the shelter using footage from a Flock video camera and a Flock ALPR, according to the news release.

 Law enforcement officials and Flock executives have said the surveillance units are primarily designed for, and heavily restricted to, capturing vehicle data in public view.